 The 4-2-3-1 is a possession-oriented formation that is now one of the most popular in the world.
 It relies on four defenders, two defensive midfielders, three attacking midfielders (central, left, and right), and one striker.

 This shape provides great stability in the middle of the field and encourages outside backs to get involved in the attack.

-Teams in the top leagues around the globe leverage this formation because of its many benefits.
+Teams in the top leagues globally leverage this formation because of its many benefits.

 - Creates triangles throughout the field to facilitate effective passing.